Compare AISH payday loans

 Frequently asked questions

 You can take out an installment loan or payday loan in Alberta using your child tax benefit.

 CPP payday loans

 Compare licensed payday lenders and find out if a CPP payday loan is right for you.

 On a limited disability income?
 You still have options when you need a little extra cash.

-Find out where you can apply for ODSP loans.
-Choose between a payday loan and installment loan.
+Find out where you can apply online for ODSP loans and get funded on the same day.

 Online loans that accept BC disability income